certbot/certbot/certbot/docs/install.rst

   sudo chmod 0755 /usr/local/bin/certbot-auto
   /usr/local/bin/certbot-auto --help

-To remove certbot-auto, just delete it and the files it places in /opt (aka /opt/eff.org), along with any cronjob you may have created.
+To remove certbot-auto, just delete it and the files it places under /opt/eff.org, along with any cronjob or systemd timer you may have created.

 To check the integrity of the ``certbot-auto`` script, you can use these steps::